Measure performance with and without using multinomial calibration

 )

-# S3 method for resample_results
+# S3 method for class 'resample_results'

 cal_validate_multinomial(